roboscienceorg/book/source/Introduction/whatisrobot.rst

 text, written in the 3rd century BC.
 Within it there is a description of an encounter between King Mu of Zhou (1023-957 BC) and a mechanical engineer known as Yan Shi, who was an ’artificer’.
-According to the text, the artificer proudly presented the king with a life-size, human-shaped figure of mechanical handiwork which could sing and move in a life-like manner.
+According to the text, the :index:`artificer` proudly presented the king with a life-size, human-shaped figure of mechanical handiwork which could sing and move in a life-like manner.

 205 BC
 ''''''

-In ancient Greece, an orrery known as the Antikythera Mechanism is developed.
+In ancient Greece, an orrery known as the :index:`Antikythera` Mechanism is developed.
 This device is credited as being the first analog computer.

 ..
 This image is under creative commons.